 The Company's operations and financial performance are subject to various risks, as summarized below.
-The following risks do not necessarily comprise all of the risks to which Mawson is subject or will be subject to.
+The following are risks currently known to the Company and do not necessarily comprise all of the risks to which Mawson is subject or will be subject to.
+Other factors may arise in the future that are currently not foreseen by management of the Company and which may present additional risks in the future.
+Current and prospective security holders of the Company should carefully consider these risk factors.